 Circling back to omega-3, in addition to walnuts, fatty fish such as mackerel, salmon and tuna offer plenty in terms of this nutrient.
 However, oily, fatty fish also provide another benefit – like eggs, they’re one of the few food sources of vitamin D. This means that, besides offering anti-inflammatory benefits, they can also support your immune system and cardiovascular health.

 Of course, if you’re vegan or vegetarian, then eating more fatty fish might not be that attainable.
-In that case, if you’re really keen to improve your intake of omega-3, our friends over at Jan de Vries offer a supplement called BioCare Phytomega-3, which contains a vegan-friendly source of omega-3 derived from sea algae.
+In that case, if you’re really keen to improve your intake of omega-3 a supplement could be an option.

 Okay, so technically this doesn’t actually count as a food but water is super important when it comes to your mood.
 If you’re not drinking enough water (and by enough, we mean 1.5-2 litres a day!), then you could become dehydrated.
 Dehydration is extremely bad for all areas of your body, especially your cognitive function and mood.

 You’ll find yourself becoming more fatigued and less able to concentrate.
 You may also find yourself feeling more irritable and anxious.
 Not a winning combination!
 So, if you want to keep your mood stable, drink plenty of plain water every day (you can infuse with fruit for more flavour!) and, if you’re in need of a little boost, instead of turning to coffee or tea, you could try our Balance Mineral Drink.